Darkvalnar/glua/README.md

 # glua
 Main repository for currently released and unreleased GLUA projects including SNPCs, NPCs and misc. addons

+-Main is stable and provided as is <br>
 -Dev Branch should always be considered UNSTABLE <br>

--Main is stable and provided as is
+Steam Workshop for ease of access: https://steamcommunity.com/id/weedsmikongnigr/myworkshopfiles/